top of page

 Descriptive writing in research writing is often associated with describing data collection methods and basic results, such as the demographic characteristics of participants.

-Analytical writing is one step above descriptive writing.
+Analytical writing is a type of academic writing that explains the relationship between facts.
+It is one step above descriptive writing.
 It includes descriptive writing and more.
-Instead of simply summarizing and describing information, you determine the relationship between facts.
+You do more than just simply summarize and describe information.

 In this form of academic writing, you may have to do the following: